Avila University: Student body

-Of the 1,710 students attending Avila University in the fall of 2016, females outnumber males 62 percent to 38 percent.
-57 percent of students are Caucasian, 20 percent are African-American, 10 percent international, and eight percent Hispanic.
-20 percent are Catholic.
+As of fall 2024, Avila University enrolled undergraduate and graduate students, female students outnumbered male students 62 percent to 38 percent.
+57 percent of students were Caucasian, 20 percent were African-American, 10 percent international, and 8 percent Hispanic.
+Twenty percent were Catholic.
 The average ACT score of the incoming freshman class is 23.
 About 31% of students live on campus.

+Admissions

+For the fall 2024 admissions cycle, Avila University reported an acceptance rate of 87.8 percent.

 Academics

 Avila University is divided into three colleges.
-Each College has a collection of Schools for the various programs:
+Each college has a collection of schools: